 My work is at the intersection between theoretical and observational cosmology, with an emphasis on modelling and constraining dark energy, modified gravity, neutrino properties, non-Gaussianity, and other cosmological components - as well as methods for testing fundamental assumptions in the concordance model of cosmology.
 In this context, I employ state-of-the-art statistical and numerical methods to analyze data and forecast future experimental capabilities from surveys of cosmological expansion and growth of structure.
-Recent work includes predictions for tests of modified gravity models with voids, a popular account of which can be found here.
+Recent work includes predictions for tests of non-concordance and modified-gravity models with voids.

 Some of my work focuses on using galaxy clusters and voids as cosmological probes, especially as a member of the Euclid Consortium, the Square Kilometre Array working groups, 4MOST, the XMM Cluster Survey (XCS) and the XXL Project.

 Thesis: "Bayesian constraints on dark energy and cosmic structure from supernovae, galaxy clusters and other probes"

 Supervisor: Prof. Andrew Liddle

 Thesis: "Gamma Rays from Primordial Black Holes in Supersymmetric Scenarios"

 Supervisor: Prof. Lars Bergström, Stockholm University